-Posted by Gary Burger on June 11, 2018 in Premises Liability
+Posted by Gary Burger on June 11, 2018 in Recent Success

 This case brought together two elements of personal injury law, condition of property and negligence claims.
 These claims came about after my client, Kim, was riding his bike and was seriously injured due to negligence during side walk repairs.
 The conclusion of this case shows why it is important for clients to seek medical and legal attention if they are ever injured.